 Tourism is far from the only factor when considering a restricted supply of properties to rent.
 Which leads us to the next point:

-What does Barcelona’s short-term rental ban mean for you?
+What does Barcelona’s short-term rental ban mean for your business?

 Whilst Barcelona’s ban of short-term rentals is big news in the industry, it is far from a harbinger of the end of the vacation rental market, which continues to go from strength to strength.